AlexiaDelorme/project-spacex/testing/TESTING.md

 ###### Responsiveness

 The responsiveness of the webiste was tested thanks to Google Chrome developer tool, the following devices size were tested for all features and all elements were displayed without issues:
+- Moto G4
 - Galaxy S5
+- Pixel 2
-- Pixel 2 / Pixel 2 XL
+- Pixel 2 XL
 - iPhone 5/SE
+- iPhone 6/7/8
-- iPhone 6/7/8 and Plus
+- iPhone 6/7/8 Plus
 - iPhone X
+- iPad
-- iPad / iPad Pro
+- iPad Pro
+- Surface Duo
+- Galaxy Fold (fair)

+The rendering on the Galaxy Fold is not optimal but media queries were added to enable the app to be responsive on this device as well.

 The automated tool [BrowserStack](https://www.browserstack.com) was also used to review responsiveness on a wide range of devices.